-The Dover Arts Development (DAD) Joined Up Project brought together contemporary artists with museum and heritage venues across the Dover District as part of an exciting First World War commemorative project.
+The Dover Museums and Arts Group (DMAG) Joined Up Project brought together contemporary artists with museum and heritage venues across the Dover District as part of an exciting First World War commemorative project.

 Dover’s role in the First World War was a very important one from the perspective of its proximity to the continent, as a major training base, the location of many of the earliest air raids and the point of return for the wounded troops fighting in Europe.
 (Phil Eyden, historian)